hibbitts-design/docsify-open-publishing-starter-kit/README.md

 4. Find the line `var gitLinkRepoURL = '';` and enter the URL of your own GitHub Repository between the two quotes (replace `github.com` with `github.dev` to use the GitHub.dev web-based editor currently in Beta) and then scroll down to the bottom of the page and tap the **Commit changes** button to save your changes
 ![ Docsify Open Publishing Starter Kit - “Edit this Page” Link 5](https://raw.githubusercontent.com/paulhibbitts/github-repo-images/master/docsify-op-gitlink-5.png)

+To remove the “Edit this Page” link on your Docsify site, restore the value of `gitLinkRepoURL` to `''`;

 💻 Locally Editing Your Docsify Site Pages
 ---